The Psychology Behind AI DM Sales: Why It Works

 - Referrals to helpful resources

 This value creates reciprocity.
 When the AI eventually presents the offer, the prospect feels a natural pull to reciprocate the value they received.
 It's not manipulation.
 It's human nature.
+This is also why AI follow-up messages that lead with value outperform generic check-ins.

 Principle 5: Anchoring shapes price perception